ondata/tinythings/README.md

 # 🧰 Small Tools Collection

-A collection of small web tools you can use directly from your browser.
+A collection of small tools you can use directly from your browser.

 ## 🔎 Tools